HelloKitty/Easyception/README.md

 Throwing exceptions using Easyception is done using semantics that feel like an English sentence.
 The below example will show how to do this using the most basic version of the **Throw<T>** API to throw an InvalidOperationException.

+If you are unfamilar with the ?. operator refer to this MSDN article on null-conditionals: https://msdn.microsoft.com/en-us/library/dn986595.aspx

+It is absolutely **critical** that you use **?.** for performance reasons.
+Non-extension version of Now() will throw exceptions when you don't want them if you don't use **?.**

 ```
 using Easyception;